Browsing Category

 By June 6, 2019 Coming soon, Performance

-Continuing at Toronto’s Monarch Tavern, Danny & The Deep Blue Sea is an inaugural production from the LOVE2 Theatre Company; written by John Patrick Shanley as an early breakout play before the Pulitzer playwright went on to international acclaim for Moonstruck and Doubt.
-A two-hander set in a bar, the plot is deceptively simple: two dysfunctional characters from the Bronx meet in a rundown bar and thus we have our setting.
-Literally.
-Ticket holders to this production are rewarded with full immersion.
+Continuing at Toronto’s Monarch Tavern, Danny & The Deep Blue Sea is an inaugural production from the LOVE2 Theatre Company, written by John Patrick Shanley as an early breakout play before the Pulitzer playwright went on to international acclaim for Moonstruck and Doubt.
+A two-hander set in a bar, the plot is deceptively simple: two dysfunctional characters from the Bronx meet in a rundown bar, and thus, we have our setting, literally.
+Ticket holders to this production are rewarded with complete immersion.
 That kind of site-specific theatre is pure adrenaline.

 Toronto actor Jennifer McEwen: